 Here you will not find fossilized remains or traces of long-gone reptiles, but you can touch real wood deposits and the coals of a burnt lek on which dinosaurs roamed.

+We will not see fossilized bones or traces of long-vanished reptiles here, but we can touch real charcoal 170-200 million years old from the burnt forest where dinosaurs roamed.
 Nature has surprisingly eroded the layers of clay, creating a layered mountain of hummocks, columns, mushrooms, pyramids and miniature canyons with bizarrely incised sides.
 Kokala is a natural variegated color among the monotonous rocky mountains of Mangystau.